JasonThomasData/RESTful_api/README.md

 If I was going to do this again, I'd use the SQLAlchemy tool for this.
 I did investigate this tool and I like it, and I think it's worth using.
 This is my first Flask/postgreSQL/Heroku build so I thought I'd do things with postgreSQL and psycopg2 to see how that went first.

 One thing I find really appealing about SQLAlchemy is it requires you to create classes as models, which are used to build the databases.
 This is then sensible to seperate the class concern into a module called models.
 You can then put the views in a view module, and you've got a nice, neat, MVC design patter.
 I've got my 'models' in a file called ```database_manager```.
 Not a perfect MVC pattern, but it makes sense to the author and is seperate from the ```controller``` and ```views```.

+Also, I've been unsure when to commit anything to Github with this project.
+The entire project has been a learning experience and it was in prototype mode right until the end.
+I feel like having the Git history recorded of that prototype process would not be useful.